 I had made a couple of albums with my scripture songs, but mostly I just taught them to my beloved congregation at Kelseyville Presbyterian, content to know they were hiding the Word in their heart in the easiest possible way—through song.

 But now we can’t meet together.
 Our pastor Steve puts his sermons online, but I can’t lead my church in singing scriptures that lift and strengthen their hearts.

 Then it came to me: record the songs with my iPhone.
 That’s what I did.
-I sat at my kitchen table with my guitar, pushed the red Voice Memo button, and when I had a good take, I’d email it to Dan.
+I sat at my kitchen table with my guitar, pushed the red Voice Memo button, and when I had a good take, I’d email it to Dan, who did some editing and audio sweetening.
 In about a week, we had 32 songs.

 So the album is finished, birthed out of the need to remind my brothers and sisters what they have in Jesus—His name, His sacrifice, His peace and vigilant care.
 And then I thought maybe others would benefit from learning these scriptures in song.
 It’s a very simple production—nothing fancy—just me and my guitar.
 Some of the songs were written with parts because I love it when the church sings different parts together.
 It not only sounds wonderful, it symbolizes how we fit together to create something more than we are by ourselves.